theQRL/documentation/docs/Node/node-installation.md

 ## Running QRL

-After successful installation of the QRL node the command line tools are available immediately.
-For more information see the [Node CLI Documentation](node-cli).
+After successful installation of the node the QRL command line tools are available.
+For more information see the [QRL Node CLI Documentation](node-cli).

-The node software runs in the current shell, to run the node in the background, use something like `screen` to disconnect the shell from the running node allowing syncing to happen in the background.
+The node software runs in the foreground of the current shell, to run the node in the background, use something like `screen` to disconnect the shell from the running node allowing syncing to happen in the background.

-See the [screen documentation](https://www.gnu.org/software/screen/manual/screen.html) for more information and installation instructions.

-#### `start_qrl`
+### start_qrl

 To begin the syncing process run the node software.